With overdose deaths rising, researchers argue that one potential tool for stigma reduction—terminology—is crucial to study.

 How to Enroll

-Any patient interested in enrolling in group therapy at the West End Clinic, must complete a new patient evaluation prior to enrolling.
-For more questions, please contact the Psychiatric Access Line at firstname.lastname@example.org or call 617-724-7792.
+Any patient interested in enrolling in group therapy at the West End Clinic, must have a MGH primary care physician (PCP) or specialist and must complete a new patient evaluation prior to enrolling.
+For more questions, please contact the West End Clinic at 617-724-2480.

 Intensive Outpatient Care for Addiction: Day & Evening Programs